Zona Latina

 Zona Latina is a private owned cable TV channel of Chile.
 It airs Spanish language music videos as well as Talk Shows.
 Its sister station is Via X which airs English language music videos.
 It is owned by 'Television Interactiva and is available on cable.
-On April 9, 2012, the channel premiered his first program called Sabores ¿Qué cocinamos hoy?
+On April 9, 2012, the channel premiered its first program called Sabores ¿Qué cocinamos hoy?
 (English: Flavors: What are we cooking today?)
 Other shows are "Sin Dios Ni Late", hosted by journalist Carola Brethauer and "No eres tú, soy yo", hosted by Javiera Suárez.